IASP 2024

 Demographics, entrepreneurship and technology defining the frontiers of future economies

-“Demographics, entrepreneurship and technology: defining the frontiers of future economies” is the main theme of the 41st IASP World Conference on Science Parks and Areas of Innovation, taking place in Nairobi, Kenya, on 25-27 September 2024.
+“Demographics, entrepreneurship and technology: defining the frontiers of future economies” was the main theme of the 41st IASP World Conference on Science Parks and Areas of Innovation, which took place in Nairobi, Kenya, on 25-27 September 2024.

-As the conference returns to Africa for the first time since 2008, the theme has particular significance.
+As the conference returned to Africa for the first time since 2008, the theme had particular significance.

-It will explore the role played by science parks and areas of innovation in empowering regions such as Africa and Asia to harness the potential of their burgeoning youth demographic, entrepreneurship, and technology for economic growth.
-And it will also address the challenges posed by a global population that is steadily ageing.
+It explored the role played by science parks and areas of innovation in empowering regions such as Africa and Asia to harness the potential of their burgeoning youth demographic, entrepreneurship, and technology for economic growth.
+It also addressed the challenges posed by a global population that is steadily ageing.

-In this context, the theme calls upon us to reflect on critical components of collaboration across the world to ensure that there is a sufficient talent pool, innovation, and technology base, to sustain the global economy.
+In this context, the theme called upon us to reflect on critical components of collaboration across the world to ensure that there was a sufficient talent pool, innovation, and technology base to sustain the global economy.

 Destination: Nairobi

-Known as the “green city in the sun”, spirited and technological Nairobi is built on a mix of rainforest and savannah grasslands, crowned by the eponymous river that goes through the vibrant and bustling city.
-Mixing tradition and modernity, the city has become a juxtaposition of Kenyan culture and the rise of technology.
+Known as the “Green City in the Sun,” spirited and technological Nairobi was built on a mix of rainforest and savannah grasslands, crowned by the eponymous river that went through the vibrant and bustling city.
+Mixing tradition and modernity, the city had become a juxtaposition of Kenyan culture and the rise of technology.

 Stroll through the Masai Mara National Reserve to experience annual wildebeest migration, contribute to the conservation of endangered wildlife by visiting leading conservation organisations, or immerse yourself in the eclectic local culture in the Maasai Market, Nairobi is buzzing with culture, art, and development – the city’s nature and wildlife are effortlessly immersed in everyday life.